Greece urges quicker reforms as lender talks hit mortgage snag

 “Greece has done a certain number of reforms, and we are going to give them money, 3 billion euros in all,” Moscovici told Europe 1 radio.

-“And in the course of November, December we will deal with the issue of the recapitalization of Greek banks and Greek debt,” he said.
+“And in the course of November, December we will deal with the issue of the recapitalisation of Greek banks and Greek debt,” he said.

-Privatizations and pension reforms planned are already stirring dissent.
+Privatisations and pension reforms planned are already stirring dissent.
 Dock workers called a 24-hour strike on Thursday over plans to sell off two key ports, while public and private sector workers have called a nationwide strike on Nov.
-12.

-Additional reporting by Jean-Baptiste Vey; Writing by Michele Kambas; Editing by Tom Heneghan
+12. (Writing by Michele Kambas; Editing by Tom Heneghan)